ONElua/AutoPlugin2/README.md

 Download the **font.pgf** file(here https://github.com/ONElua/Autoplugin2/blob/master/font/font.pgf ) and insert it in the path **ux0:data/Autoplugin2/font** (Remember if the font folder does not exist you have to create it)
 This fixes missing non-standard characters, not found at english charset.
 Those will show as "_" instead of the unusual letter.

+### Changelog 2.04 ###
+- Re-Added Vita Nearest Neighbour plugin by MuxaJlbl4
+- Added MikuAR v1.0 plugin by Avellea
+- Updated Vixen v1.4 plugin by isage

+### Changelog 2.03 ###
+- Added support for QuickmenuReborn addons
+- Added Dolcewifi plugin (PSVita TV)
+- Updated QuickLauncher plugin
+- Updated VolLightbarCtrlWithDS4 plugin

 ### Changelog 2.02 ###
 - Added npdrm free mod and nploader mod (psp plugins)-
 - Updated vixen and psp2wpp plugins

 ### Changelog 2.01 ###
 - Goodbye snow (only at late december)